FAQ | BlazorPlate - A Multi-Tenant SaaS Starting Point Template

 Presentation Layer

-This provides endpoints for communication via APIs or web services, hosting controllers, SignalR hubs, and static assets.
+This is the host project that provides endpoints for communication via APIs or web services, hosting controllers, SignalR hubs, and static assets.

 BinaryPlate.BlazorPlate.Tdap